lxl66566/bpm/README.md

 ### Windows

-BPM downloads asset into `%userprofile%/bpm/app/<name>` and creates shortcuts for the executables to `%userprofile%/bpm/bin`, which is added to `%path%`.
+BPM downloads asset into `%userprofile%/bpm/app/<name>` and creates shortcuts and cmd runner for the executables to `%userprofile%/bpm/bin`, which is added to `%path%`.

 ## Develop